Getting a program started in your school is easy! Below are the program requirements:

 NASP Equipment Checkout Program

-If your school does not meet all criteria to apply for a grant but would still like equipment for use in your NASP archery unit, you may checkout equipment through the Iowa Department of Natural Resources.
+Checkout equipment may be reserved through the Iowa Department of Natural Resources.
 There are several equipment kits available for checkout (up to 4 weeks/semester) by schools and other groups with NASP BAI certified instructors.
 Checkout will be on a first-come, first-served basis and it is recommended to reserve equipment at least 6 weeks in advance of the start of your archery unit.
 The checkout program works as follows:

 - Schools/groups checking out the equipment must do so in the name of a NASP Basic Archery Instructor (BAI) certified instructor and have BAI instructors leading the course